Iowa OWI Laws and Penalties

 OWI is defined as operating a motor vehicle:

-Operating a vehicle.
-For purposes of Iowa's OWI law, "operate" is defined as the "immediate, actual physical control" of a vehicle that's in motion and/or the engine is running.
+For purposes of Iowa's OWI law, "operate" is defined as the "immediate, actual physical control" of a vehicle that's in motion or has a running engine.
 Under that definition, a person can be convicted of OWI without actually driving a vehicle.
+In one case, a driver was found guilty of OWI even though the vehicle was incapable of moving because the engine was running.
+(Munson v.
+Iowa Dep't. of Transp., 513 N.W.2d 72 (Iowa 1994); State v.
+Murray, 539 N.W.2d 368 (Iowa 1995).)

-• evidence that the driver's reason or mental ability was affected
+• The driver's reason or mental ability was affected.

-• the loss of control of bodily actions or motions.
+• The driver showed loss of control of bodily actions or motions.

 But the facts of each case are different.
 So other factors can also be considered by the judge or jurors.